Evidence for X-ray Emission in Excess to the Jet Afterglow Decay 3.5 yrs After the Binary Neutron Star Merger GW 170817: A New Emission Component: Radio Observations

-We initiated late-time S and Ku-band Karl G. Jansky Very Large Array (VLA) observations of GW170817 as part of our joint Chandra-VLA proposals \#21510449 and \#22510329 (PI Margutti).
-GW170817 was observed for a total of 10.21 hours on source at S-band spread between three observations occurring on 15\textsuperscript{th} December 2020 ($\delta t=1216.08$), 27\textsuperscript{th} December 2020 ($\delta t=1228.02$) and 2\textsuperscript{nd} February 2021 ($\delta t=1264.95$).
+We initiated late-time S and Ku-band Karl G. Jansky Very Large Array (VLA) observations of GW\,170817 as part of our joint \emph{CXO}-VLA proposals \#21510449 and \#22510329 (PI Margutti).
+GW\,170817 was observed for a total of 10.21 hours on source at S-band spread between three observations occurring on 15\textsuperscript{th} December 2020 ($\delta t=1216.08$), 27\textsuperscript{th} December 2020 ($\delta t=1228.02$) and 2\textsuperscript{nd} February 2021 ($\delta t=1264.95$).
 All three observations were conducted while the VLA was in A-configuration and at a central frequency of $3\,\rm{GHz}$ using a $2\,\rm{GHz}$ bandwidth.
 Additionally, we conducted a single observation at Ku-band on 10\textsuperscript{th} February 2021 ($\delta t$=1272.88) for a total of 2.74 hours on source.
 The observation was conducted with the VLA in A-configuration and at a central frequency of $15\,\rm{GHz}$ using a $6\,\rm{GHz}$ bandwidth.
 These data are publicly available on the VLA archive under project IDs SL0449 and SM0329.
-Details of each observation are given in Extended Data Table \ref{tab:radioobslogtab}.
+Details of each observation are given in Table \ref{tab:radioobslogtab}.